pinting/oraculum/README.md

 ### 4. Difference without a product

-A name is any identifier that is not something else - not a reserved word, not a known noun, not a known attribute.
+A name is any identifier the language and the schema have not already claimed: no reserved word, no table name, no column name.
 That is a set difference:

 ```math
 L(G) \;=\; L(\mathrm{inc}) \;\setminus\; \bigl( L(\mathrm{exc}_1) \cup \cdots \cup L(\mathrm{exc}_k) \bigr)